mio42-GmbH/Prototyp-MIO-Viewer/README.md

 The most straightforward use of the application is via the static webcomponent `mio-viewer-impfpass`.
 Therefore the repository contains the production build in the zip-file: `mio-viewer-impfpass-build.zip` This webcomponent can be integrated or hosted in webapps or webpages like regular webcomponents.
 An integration into other tech stacks or systems is also possible via web interfaces.

+**Example integrations are available in the folder `example-integrations`.
+We will extend these over time.**

 ### Handover of MIO Data